How many unread emails versus texts do you have right now?

 A separate study found nine in 10 texts are read within three minutes of delivery.

 Salespeople should take note of these statistics.
 It’s difficult to get on buyers’ radars in the first place, let alone stay there.
-Text can be a fantastic medium for staying top-of-mind for your prospects.
+Text and live chat can be fantastic mediums for staying top-of-mind for your prospects, which is leading to the evolution of business conversations.

 The following guidelines will help you reap the benefits of text while staying professional.